xbgmsharp/postgsail/docs/README.md

 ### Docker dependencies

-`docker-compose` is used to start environment dependencies.
+`docker compose` is used to start environment dependencies.
 Dependencies consist of 3 containers:

 - `timescaledb-postgis` alias `db`, PostgreSQL with TimescaleDB extension along with the PostGIS extension.
 - `postgrest` alias `api`, Standalone web server that turns your PostgreSQL database directly into a RESTful API.